Fondue has been around us for a very long time.

 Candle-Lit

-As a fuel, you can use a tea light candle under the pot and the dish will be ready to serve in due time.
-However, if your pot is bigger in size, it may result in slow and uneven heat in that case.
+Like making dessert fondues?
+Dessert fondue pots are smaller than the regular ones and don’t require a high flame.
+As fuel, you can use a tea light candle under the pot, and the dish will be ready to serve in due time.
+However, if your pot is larger, it may result in slow and uneven heat in that case.

 Butane Fondue Burner

-The butane burner unit stores butane in its tank.
-It’s quite easy to use this fuel to make beef fondue, broth or even cheese fondue.
-However, it’s not recommended to use it for more delicate items like chocolate fondue.
+The butane fondue burner is one of the newest models available on the market.
+Its unit stores butane in its tank.
+Using this fuel to make beef fondue, broth, or even cheese fondue is relatively easy.
+However, using it for more delicate items like chocolate fondue is not recommended.

 Alcohol Fuel

+When used with an adjustable burner unit, alcohol fuel is an excellent source for fondue making.
 With a small flame generated by alcohol fuel, you can make chocolate fondue.
-Turn up the heat by a little amount and you will have your very own cheese fondue.
-For oil or broth recipes, we recommend the highest flame of the whole setting.
+Turn up the heat a little, and you will have your own cheese fondue.
+We recommend the highest flame of the whole setting for oil or broth recipes.

 Gel Fondue Fuel

+Gel fondue fuel works as well as alcohol or butane ones.
 This particular type of fuel is recommended for making chocolate or cheese fondues.
-For oil or broth recipes, it’s best to try the other fuel types mentioned in this category.
+It’s best to try the other fuel types mentioned in this category for oil or broth recipes.

 Materials Used For Fondue Pots